 Lead Us Not Into Temptation

 Today we will face countless temptations.
 We’ll stare down multiple desires that could conceive and give birth to sin.
-But, our Father in heaven, forbid that we would give in.
+But, Father in heaven, forbid that we would give in.
 Deliver us from evil.

 EXTRA (aka: More good stuff that would have made the real post way, way, WAY too long.)